rsoury/callsesh/README.md

 See the `package.json` file to review build & deployment scripts.

 1. `chat` scripts and styles are to be applied manually to a fresh instance of Rocket.Chat.
-We found Rocket.Chat on Docker was simplest deployment method for this Chat Application.
+We found Rocket.Chat on Docker was the simplest deployment method for this Chat Application.
 You can follow a guide here on how to proceed with Rocket.Chat installation: [https://docs.rocket.chat/installing-and-updating/docker-containers](https://docs.rocket.chat/installing-and-updating/docker-containers).
    Once Rocket.Chat is operational either remotely or locally, be sure to add update your environment variables accordingly.
 2. `workflow` does not require a build process, and is simply deployed using the Serverless CLI `sls deploy -s prod`.
    The result API Gateway endpoint is then to be added as an environment variable to the `.env.[production|development]` file.
-3. `app` package is desiged to be deployed to Vercel, however, can be modified to deploy to anywhere Next.js can.
+3. `app` package is designed to be deployed to Vercel, however, can be modified to deploy to anywhere Next.js can.
 4. `auth` package will build static files that can be deployed to S3 and loaded into the Auth0 Hosted Page Template.
    In the `vercel.json` file, we're using a Proxy of the S3 Bucket to simplify `auth` static file distribution over a CDN, however, this is entirely optional.
 5. `utils` is built during other package build processes